#1 Home Improvement Retailer

 Harden Your Seedlings

-Harden your seedlings for best results later.
-On days above 45 degrees, take your pots or trays of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
+Remember to harden your seedlings for strong plants.
+On days that are warmer than 45–50 degrees, take your pots or trays of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
 They're not ready for direct sunlight yet or harsh nighttime temps.
-Gradually add more outside time each day, gently introducing your plants to the sun.
-After a week or more of this, you can leave them out overnight if the temps stay above 50 degrees.
-Cover your plants if they're in the ground and a late-season frost sneaks back in.
+Gradually add an extra hour or two each day, incorporating a little sun to get your plants used to it.
+After a week or more of this, you can leave them out overnight if the temps stay warmer than 50 degrees.
+Cover your plants if they're in the ground when a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes